Welcome to the Apitius Mandolin Co. website where I take great pride in being 100 years behind the times!

 Feel free to look around and contact me if you have any questions.
 I will respond as quickly as I can.
 Some areas of this website are frequently updated, so check back periodically as I will be adding more photos and information as time allows.

 P.S.
 As part of the process of re-tooling I drew up a completely new set of blueprints for my mandolins.
-I have decided to make them available for purchase to those who would enjoy them.
-The plans are very detailed and highly accurate.
-They are available with a slightly distressed look which makes them great for framing and displaying at home or office, even if you never plan to build a mandolin yourself.
+I have decided to make the top sheet only, available for purchase to those who would enjoy them.
+They are available with or without a slightly distressed look which makes them great for framing and displaying at home or office.
 The signed and numbered prints are printed on 24lb.
 Bond paper and are supplied rolled in a mailing tube.
+(The top sheet makes great artwork for your wall but does not include all the info needed to build a mandolin.)

 (Click on the image above to visit my blog page.)